theidealist101/subnodeica/DOCS.md

 It does not use the mapgen async thread as Minetest 5.8 does not have that feature.
 This may cause significant lag whie exploring a world, manifested in chunks not appearing, entities rubber-banding, etc. - chunk load times in excess of 2000ms have been observed.
 It is recommended players only drive Seamoths in already explored areas until this is fixed.

 All mapgen API functions are currently in the mod `sub_core`, mostly in the files `mapgen.lua` and `water.lua`.
-Biome definitions and decorations may be found each in their own respective files.
+Biome definitions and decorations may be found each in their own respective files, mostly using nodes defined in `nodes.lua`.

 Biomes
 ------